-Spotify, a way to listen millions of song.
+Spotify, a way to listen to millions of songs.
 However, it is reported that distorted sound is a big issue nowadays for Spotify.

 But why Spotify sounds muffled and how to fix that?